Alpirsbach: Cultural facilities and tourism

 Alpirsbach attracts many visitors and tourists from all over the world every year.
 People come to visit one of the classical cloister concerts or find their favourite beer and enjoy live music during the Hopfenfest.

 During the visit, you can see many historic buildings such as the monastery of Alpirsbach with its movable organ or the old town hall with its arcades.
 There are also numerous old framework houses.
 One of the most striking of them is certainly the restaurant Löwenpost.

-Besides the Löwenpost, there are many other good restaurants such as the Bella Roma, the Zwickel und Kapps and the Rössle.
-You can drink delicious cocktails in the Muggelcaf, a bar which is very popular with locals.
-If you have a sweet tooth, you will be happy in the confectionery Heinzelmann which manufactures fine chocolates or the Café am Kloster which offers a broad variety of delicious cakes every day.

 Visitors will notice that many of the houses in the old town are covered with small wood boards which are typical of the Black forest.
 In one of them, you can find the Offizin, which is a printing press museum.
 Here you can take part in printing workshops or marvel at the mechanisms of old printing presses.
 On the upper floor of the house you can find a small art gallery.

 In the town center you can also find the old brewery building in which there is a brewery museum and a shop.
 There are regular guided tours that give insight into the process of brewing.
 Nearby you will find an affectionately arranged museum of town history.
 Over several floors, the various crafts and the history of the town are presented here.
 Another old craft is maintained by a glassblower and can be viewed live by visitors to the glassblowing workshop.

 The library of Alpirsbach which is found in the "Haus des Gastes" offers a huge variety of books.